M.A.T - Health and Physical Education

 Program Description

-What background do I need?
 Health and Physical Education certification (P-12) for candidates who hold a bachelor’s degree from a regionally accredited institution.
 The program of study is designed to meet all content and methods requirements for initial certification in 36 credit hours.
 There are no undergraduate prerequisite courses for the program since that content knowledge is embedded in the current courses.
-Please note that during the Master of Arts, candidates will be required to perform field experiences including student teaching/internship in Georgia school systems.

-What certification will I be eligible for upon completion of this concentration?
 Upon successful completion of all program requirements and passing the appropriate GACE exam, you will be eligible for Georgia T-5 Health and Physical Education Certification (P-12).
-The program is an NCATE accredited, Georgia Professional Standards Commission approved program that is recognized through reciprocity in many other states in the U.S.
+The program is a CAEP-accredited, Georgia Professional Standards Commission-approved program that is recognized through reciprocity in many other states in the U.S.

 Admissions Information

-3. *International applicants and U.S. citizens whose native language is not English must demonstrate competence in English.
-Applicants must take and pass the Test of English as a Foreign Language (TOEFL) and post a score of at least 75 (internet-based test, IBT), 204 (computer-based test) or 537 (paper-based test) on the TOEFL.
+• International applicants and U.S. citizens whose native language is not English must demonstrate competence in English.
+Applicants must take and pass the Test of English as a Foreign Language (TOEFL).
 The official TOEFL score may not be more than two years old.
 Those who do not meet the minimum proficiency standard may be recommended for enrollment in University English courses or for English courses offered by the English Language Program (ELP) on campus prior to admission to the program.
-For Study Concentration Four (Spanish), candidates are not required to take the TOEFL: rather, those individuals who did not complete their undergraduate degree in the English language must pass an Oral Proficiency Interview and a Writing Proficiency Test in English at the ACTFL-defined IH or above (tests administered by the Department of Foreign Languages).

-*International transcripts must be evaluated by a NACES accredited evaluation service and must be a course by course evaluation and include a GPA. (www.naces.org)
+• *International transcripts must be evaluated by a NACES-accredited evaluation service and must be a course-by-course evaluation and include a GPA. (naces.org)

-Georgia Pre-Service certificate.
-Prior to participating in a field experience in the M.A.T. program (which occurs the first semester), all candidates must have a Georgia Pre-Service certificate or Induction Pathway 4 certificate.
-After you receive your admission acceptance, if you are not employed as a teacher in Georgia, you will receive an email from the College of Education with documents required to receive the Pre-Service certification from the GaPSC.
-Once you provide the information requested in the documents, the information will be sent to the GaPSC by the College of Education Certification Officer.
+• Georgia Pre-Service certificate: Prior to participating in a field experience in the MAT program (which occurs within the first semester), all candidates must have a Georgia Pre-Service Certificate or Provisional/Waiver Teaching Certificate in a field that matches the Program.
+After you receive your admission acceptance, if you are NOT employed as a teacher of record in a matching content area classroom in Georgia, you will receive an email from the College of Education with the documents required to receive the Pre-Service certificate from the GaPSC.
+Once you provide the information requested in the documents, it will be sent to the GaPSC by the College of Education Officer.

 Program Accreditation